dnolan1993/rock-paper-scissors-game/README.md

    Welcome message 'Get Started!' button
     <ul>
      <li>
-     Click the 'Get Started!' button in the welcome message to verify it removes the welcome message to allow the user to clearly view the game page.
+     Click the 'Get Started!' button in the welcome message to verify it removes the welcome message to allow the user to view the game page.
      </li>
      <li>
-      Use devtools to adjust screen sizes up and down to verify that the 'Get Started!' button and its positioning are responsive.
+      Use DevTools to adjust screen sizes up and down to verify that the 'Get Started!' button and its positioning are responsive.
      </li>
     </ul>
   </li>